 In the previous steps, we have created dimension members, configured forms and permissions, imported data.

-Now we may distribute the workbooks to our business users.
+Now we can distribute the workbooks to our business users.

 We have two choices: